Complete Mess

-"Complete Mess" is a song by Australian pop rock band 5 Seconds of Summer.
+"Complete Mess" (stylised in all caps) is a song by Australian pop rock band 5 Seconds of Summer.
 It was released on 2 March 2022 independently in partnership with BMG, as the lead single from their fifth studio album 5SOS5.
 The song was written by the band and produced by guitarist Michael Clifford.

 At the APRA Music Awards of 2023, the song was shortlisted for Song of the Year.

 Background

 The band teased "Complete Mess" in February 2022 sharing snippets of the song on TikTok and Twitter.
 Upon the release of "Complete Mess", the group also released a statement about the song:

 The song was recorded at Rancho V in Joshua Tree, Clifford's own home studio and Dragonfly Creek in Malibu.
 The title of the song refers to a fan-favorite t-shirt that lead singer Luke Hemmings used to wear.

 MTV describes the song as a "2000s alt-rock with a more mature but quite nostalgic sound," while Rolling Stone calls the song, "an expansive vibe with contemporary pop sensibilities."